 Completion of Administration

-After the competition of the administration the bankruptcy trustee shall approach the adjudicating authority for seeking discharge order.
-The bankruptcy trustee shall on the expiry of one year from bankruptcy commencement date or within seven days of approval of committee of creditors on completion of administration file an application for discharge order.
-On receipt of the application the adjudicating authority shall pass discharge order.
+After the competition of the administration, the bankruptcy trustee shall approach the adjudicating authority for seeking a discharge order.
+The bankruptcy trustee shall on the expiry of one year from the bankruptcy commencement date or within seven days of approval of the committee of creditors on completion of administration file an application for the discharge order.
+On receipt of the application, the adjudicating authority shall pass a discharge order.
 On obtaining the discharge order the bankrupt shall be discharged from all his pending bankruptcy debts.

 Modification/ Recall of bankruptcy order